Hornbill-Docs/esp-config/esp-config/organizational-data/locations.md

 * Create analytics based on a location.

 ## Creating a Location
-Locations can be added manually or if you have an existing list of locations, these can be imported using a location CSV import tool.
+Locations can be added manually or if you have an existing list of locations, these can be imported using the `Upload Locations` tool using a CSV file.

 :::tip
 To ensure the User-to-location associations can be managed automatically when using a user import utility, the name of the location specified in Hornbill must match the name of the location in the source data.
-For example, if you are using the LDAP User Import Utility, the contents of the AD attribute that holds the location of a user must match the name of a location that exists in Hornbill.
+For example, if you are using the [LDAP User Import Utility](/data-imports-guide/users/ldap/overview/), the contents of the AD attribute that holds the location of a user must match the name of a location that exists in Hornbill.
 A good starting point in creating your locations may be to extract a list of distinct values from your information source (such as AD) and use these as your location names.
 :::

 ### Manually Create a Location